FrancescoCelino/FrancescoCelino/README.md

 - 👋 Hi, I’m @FrancescoCelino
 - I'm a Mathematical Engineering student 📊 with a passion for Epidemiology 🦠 and Data Science 📈.
 - I love solving complex problems using data-driven models and making the world a healthier place! 🌍💻
-- Let's connect and explore the power of science together! 🚀
+- Let's connect and explore the power of data together! 🚀

 <!---
 FrancescoCelino/FrancescoCelino is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.